Mandel Center for the Humanities

 781-736-2162 Mandel Center for the Humanities, 106

-Ulka Anjaria is a professor of English and affiliated with the programs in South Asian Studies, and Film, Television and Interactive Media at Brandeis University.
-She is the author of three books, Realism in the 20-Century Indian Novel: Colonial Difference and Literary Form (2012), Reading India Now: Contemporary Formations in Literature and Popular Culture (2019) and Understanding Bollywood: The Grammar of Hindi Cinema (2021).
+Ulka Anjaria is a professor of English and the Barbara Mandel Professor of Humanities.
+She is affiliated with the programs in South Asian Studies, and Film, Television and Interactive Media at Brandeis University.
+She is also the author of four books, Realism in the 20-Century Indian Novel: Colonial Difference and Literary Form (2012), Reading India Now: Contemporary Formations in Literature and Popular Culture (2019), Understanding Bollywood: The Grammar of Hindi Cinema (2021), and The Oxford Handbook of Modern Indian Literatures (2024).
 She is also the editor of A History of the Indian Novel in English (2015) and has published on Indian and Pakistani literature and film in a variety of scholarly and public-facing venues.

 Photo of Esha Senchaudhuri in three quarter profile